Fishing cat: Taxonomy

-Felis viverrinus was proposed by Edward Turner Bennett in 1833 who described a fishing cat skin from India.
-Prionailurus was proposed by Nikolai Severtzov in 1858 as generic name for spotted wild cats native to Asia.
-Felis viverrinus rhizophoreus was proposed by Henri Jacob Victor Sody in 1936 who described a specimen from the north coast of West Java that had a slightly shorter skull than fishing cat specimens from Thailand.
+Felis viverrinus was proposed by Edward Turner Bennett in 1833, who described a cat skin sent from India by Josiah Marshall Heath.
+The genus name Prionailurus was proposed by Nikolai Severtzov in 1858 for spotted wild cats native to Asia.
+A subspecies Felis viverrinus rhizophoreus was proposed in 1936 by Henri Jacob Victor Sody, who described a specimen from the north coast of West Java that had a slightly shorter skull than fishing cat specimens from Thailand.
 There is evidence that the nominate taxon and the Javan fishing cat are distinguishable by skull morphometrics.